dotnet/sdk/documentation/TemplateEngine/Conditions.md

 }
 ```

-Following input parameter values can (and will) be evaluated deterministically: `--A false --B true`
+The following input parameter values can (and will) be evaluated deterministically: `--A false --B true`

-Following input parameter values cannot be evaluated deterministically (and will lead to error): `--A true --B false`
+The following input parameter values cannot be evaluated deterministically (and will lead to error): `--A true --B false`

 **Applying user, host and default values** - All user-provided, host-provided and default values are applied before the conditions are evaluated.
 After the evaluation default values are reapplied to parameters that were evaluated as optional and that do not have user-/host-provided values.
 After this an evaluation of presence of required values takes place.